Miriam Hughes works everyday to bring creativity alive in as many people as possible through teaching, sharing and selling her work.

 Miriam, artist, sketcher and a generally good humored person, will guide you on this journey to discover the power of creative energy.
 Originally a medical illustrator, Miriam also works in pastels, watercolors and fibers and she finds sketching almost daily to be more fun that eating ice cream, sleeping or doing real work.

-She personally feels an active creative spirit could be the most valuable mental health tool available to mankind and, if she could, every human on earth would be required to keep draw, sketch, or paint something every day!
+“I feel an active creative spirit is the the most valuable mental health tool available to mankind and, if I could, I would inspire every human on earth to keep drawing, sketching, or painting something every day!” - MMH

 Four paintings stick in my memory from childhood.